Keith Jackson: Retirement

 Approaching his 70th birthday, Jackson announced his first retirement from college football at the end of the 1998 season and his intention to live full-time at his home in California.
 Choosing the first BCS National Championship Game as his last broadcast, Jackson called the 1999 National Championship at the Fiesta Bowl between Tennessee and Florida State.
 He concluded the program by stating "Tennessee 23, Florida State 16.
 And so it is done.
 I say goodbye to all of you.
 God bless and good night."

 Jackson rescinded his decision the following fall and began to do a more limited schedule of games, teamed with Dan Fouts, Tim Brant, and later Fouts again, almost exclusively sticking to venues on the West Coast, closer to his home in California.
 Two notable exceptions were the 2003 Michigan–Ohio State and the 2005 Oklahoma vs. Texas game.
 Each was the 100th meeting between the two archrivals.
 He strongly hinted that he was interested in retiring for good after the 2005 season, telling The New York Times that he was feeling his age after 53 seasons and had become upset at the increased number of mistakes in his play calling in the last few years.
 ABC tried convincing Jackson to stay, but his decision was firm.
 He officially announced his retirement on April 27, 2006, noting he did not want to "die in a stadium parking lot."
-His last game call was the iconic 2006 Rose Bowl featuring Texas vs. Southern California in the BCS National Championship Game, widely considered one off the greatest college football games of all time.
+His last game call was the iconic 2006 Rose Bowl featuring Texas vs. Southern California in the BCS National Championship Game, widely considered one of the greatest college football games of all time.
 The game was the last college football game shown on ABC under the "ABC Sports" brand, as ABC Sports was integrated with ESPN the following summer and is now known as ESPN on ABC.